 #12.
 Switch Suppliers

-Each year switch your energy supplier, broadband, current account, insurance and even your TV package.
-It may seem like a lot of hassle, to begin with, but you could save hundreds each year by simply shopping around and switching providers.
+Each year, switch your energy supplier, broadband, current account, insurance, and even your TV package.
+It may seem like a lot of hassle, but you could save hundreds each year by simply shopping around and switching providers.

 TIP: Check out comparison site switcher.ie to see if you can reduce any bills.

 If you’ve got old phones lying around at home, check out websites such as Envirofone and see if they are worth anything.
 It might not be a huge amount of cash, but every little helps – plus it helps you declutter.

 Gather all the kids together and talk about all things budgeting and saving.
 Get them involved in any way you can and see where they might help cut costs and save in ways you may not have thought about before.
 You may be surprised what they come up with.